 There was no will and his father lived in Arizona.
 We also have 3 adult children and 1 minor child.
 Does this change anything?
 Are our sons still his grandchildren and receive their dad's portion of the estate?
 I was my husband next of kin.

 When someone dies without a will, they are said to die "intestate."
 When this happens Arizona's laws of intestacy dictate who will inherit that person's estate.
-Based on the limited information provided here, in the case of your former father-in-law, unless you bear some other relationship to him...Read more »
+Based on the limited information provided here, in the case of your former father-in-law, unless you bear some other...Read more »

 I am answering the question under the following assumptions: (1) your house is properly titled to your trust, (2) your trust has been properly prepared to meet your wishes, and (3) you are the current trustee.
 If so, then insuring the house is fairly straight forward.
 Just be sure to contact your...Read more »